Updated: June 14, 2018

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You are not required by the law to replace your air conditioner.
 At some point, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.

-The best option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+The best option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment is more efficient and present you superior comfort, helping to reduce your energy costs.
+New AC equipment will also be more efficient and present you superior comfort, helping to reduce your energy costs.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
 Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.

 The good news